Elias Schwarzfeld: Romanian career

 Born in Iaşi, Elias Schwarzfeld belonged to a family of intellectual prominence: his father B. Schwarzfeld was a poet and owner of a large book collection.
 The future writer, who was two years older than Moses, also had a sister, Adela Schwarzfeld-Wechsler (1859 – 1953), mother of Benjamin Fondane.
 Elias received his early education in the city's public schools, and while still a student, between 1871 and 1873, contributed to the Iaşi papers Curierul de Iaşi and Noul Curier Român.
 Like his two siblings, Elias was raised within an intellectual environment shaped by Junimea literary society, his family being acquainted with several of Junimea's leading members.

-In 1872, Schwarzfeld participated in setting up Vocea Aparătorului ("The Defender's Voice"), a review started on behalf of the Jews.
-In May 1874, he founded in Iaşi Revista Israelitică ("The Israelites' Review"), in which he published his first Jewish novel, Darascha.
+In 1872, Schwarzfeld participated in setting up Vocea Aparătorului (The Defender's Voice), a review started on behalf of the Jews.
+In May 1874, he founded Revista Israelitică (The Israelites’ Review), in which he published his first Jewish novel, Darascha.
 From 1874 to 1876, Elias Schwarzfeld studied medicine at the University of Bucharest, abandoning it later to take up the study of law.
-In 1881, he became a Doctor of Law, the title being awarded to him by the Université Libre de Bruxelles in Belgium.
+In 1881 he earned a doctorate in legal studies from the Université Libre de Bruxelles in Belgium.

 Between 1877 and 1878, Schwarzfeld edited the Yiddish daily Jüdischer Telegraf; after this had ceased publication, he edited the Yiddish biweekly Ha-Yoetz.
 During this period, Schwarzfeld became interested in advancing the cause of the non-emancipated Jewish community in the Kingdom of Romania: in 1878 he published his first pamphlet, Chestia şcoalelor israelite şi a progresului israelit în România ("The Issue of Israelite Schools and the Israelite Progress in Romania"), occasioned by a circular which the Alliance Israélite Universelle had issued calling for information regarding the state of education among the Romanian Jews.

 In 1881, on settling in Bucharest, he took charge of the paper Fraternitatea ("Brotherhood").
 He was at this time one of the principal collaborators on Anuarul pentru Israeliţi ("Yearbook for Israelites"), founded by his brother Moses in 1877.
 Presided upon by scholar Moses Gaster, the Anuarul pentru Israeliţi staff, Elias included, promoted a moderate assimilationist agenda (Haskalah).
 It was in this journal that he published, from 1884 to 1898, his numerous studies on the history of the Jews in Romania.
-In 1883, he published another novel, Rabinul făcător de minuni, conte populaire ("The Miraculous Rabbi, a Folk Tale").
+In 1883, he published another novel, Rabinul făcător de minuni, conte populaire (The Miraculous Rabbi, a Folk Tale).

 Involved with the B'nai B'rith, an international service club for the Jewish communities, he was vice-president of the Fraternitatea lodge, and later as secretary-general of the supreme council of the Jewish lodges of Romania.
-In 1885 he published, in behalf of coreligionists in the small towns and villages, two pamphlets discussing cases of antisemitic persecution and Jewish reactions: Radu Porumbaru şi isprăvile lui la Fabrica de Hârtie din Bacău ("Radu Porumbaru and His Doings at the Bacău Paper Mill"), Adevărul asupra revoltei de la Brusturoasa ("The Truth on the Revolt in Brusturoasa").
+In 1885 he published, on behalf of coreligionists in the small towns and villages, two pamphlets discussing cases of antisemitic persecution and Jewish reactions: “Radu Porumbaru şi isprăvile lui la Fabrica de Hârtie din Bacău” (“Radu Porumbaru and his Doings at the Bacău Paper Mill”) and ‘”Adevărul asupra revoltei de la Brusturoasa’” (“The Truth about the Revolt in Brusturoasa”).